RConsortium/IDEA-WG/conduct/code-of-conduct.md

 * Avoid using overtly sexual or offensive usernames or profile photos which might detract from a friendly, safe and welcoming environment for all.
 * Do not publish text/screenshots of anything shared in a private communication channels without explicit consent from the author.
 This includes screenshots of private messages to public channels, as well as conversations on public channels to anywhere outside of `<EVENT>` Slack.

-This CoC applies to the all `<EVENT>` online spaces, which includes, but is not limited to:
+This CoC applies to the all `<EVENT>` online spaces (e.g. Twitter, Slack, Facebook, WhatsApp, Gitter, LinkedIn, Telegram).

-* Twitter
-* Slack
-* Facebook
-* WhatsApp
-* Gitter

-This CoC does not apply only to online channels __during__ the conference.
-For example, if someone is harassed in a conference related online channel leading up to the event while discussing ideas for the event, it would be treated as a CoC violation.

 ## What To Do If You Witness or Are Subject To Unacceptable Behavior